Plant propagation with woody plants can be super easy. Learn about the simple method of layering to give you more of your favorites plants for free.

 - Some places will also suggest adding a little rooting hormone to the wound or scraped area, but I haven't bothered.

 Check back after a few weeks and check on the branch.
+You should start to see little roots forming.

-After a few weeks when you have a nice set of roots you can cut the branch from the mother plant and pot it in its own pot or plant it somewhere in the garden.
+After a few weeks when you have a nice set of roots, you can cut the branch from the mother plant and pot it in its own pot or plant it somewhere in the garden.

 One final step.
-Once potted or replanted make sure to cut back some of the top foliage to encourage root growth.
+Once potted or replanted make sure to cut back some of the top foliage to encourage more root growth.

 How easy is that.?